dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

 | Exception handling |	__cpp_exceptions | 199711 | predefined

 <h3>&nbsp;</h3>

-Windows OS is written in C. WIN32 is C API.
 On Windows builds we use CL predefined macros:

 ```cpp
 // defined if /kernel switch is used